 Districts Analysed

-Once the cradle of the industrial revolution, it is now the city's culinary heart with a dense concentration of independent bars and Michelin-standard dining.
+Once the heart of the industrial revolution, it now boasts the city's best independent dining and craft beer scene.

 Top-rated zones for tenants